Accidents With UPS Delivery Vans or FedEx Trucks in Kansas City, Missouri

 - Visit a doctor as soon as possible to document your injuries from the accident.

 Both UPS and FedEx carry liability insurance that covers their vehicles and drivers.
-You may begin a claim by contacting the customer service department of either company.
-You will be directed to the correct department to file a claim or given instructions for filing an injury claim.
+Our attorney will begin a claim by contacting the customer service department of either company.
+We're experienced with these types of cases and filing injury claims.

-However, dealing with a large corporation can be overwhelming and frustrating.
-Filing a claim for injuries caused by a delivery truck driver is not a guarantee of payment.
-The insurance providers for the company may fight the claim.
-Instead of fighting the company alone, contact our Kansas City UPS accident attorney to discuss your legal options.
+If you try filing a claim on your own, dealing with a large insurance company can be overwhelming and frustrating.
+Injury claims caused by a delivery truck driver are not a guarantee of payment.
+The insurance providers for the company will most likely fight the claim, and try to keep for paying it.
+This is why we encourage you to contact our Kansas City delivery truck accident attorney to discuss your claim and protect your legal rights.

-Our attorneys can take care of all aspects of the claims process, including performing an accident investigation, gathering evidence, interviewing witnesses, talking to the police, filing an insurance claim, and pursuing full compensation for your damages and injuries.
-If you are unsure what to do after a delivery truck accident, call our Kansas City Fed-Ex accident attorneys for help.
+Our attorneys take care of all aspects of the claims process, including performing an accident investigation, gathering evidence, interviewing witnesses, talking to the police, filing an insurance claim, and pursuing full compensation for your damages and injuries.
+If you're unsure what to do after this type of accident, call our office to get the help you deserve.

-Are You Being Blamed for the FedEx Delivery Van or UPS Truck Accident?
+Are You Being Blamed for the FedEx or UPS Delivery Truck Accident?

 UPS or FedEx and the delivery driver may try to blame you for causing the accident.
 This tactic is a common way to avoid liability or decrease the value of an injury claim.
 Under Missouri’s comparative fault laws, your compensation can be decreased by the percentage of fault assigned to you for the crash.
 In Kansas, you can lose your right to any compensation for damages if you are found to be 50 percent or more at fault for the cause of the crash.

 Don’t let a delivery company blame you for causing a crash to lower the amount of money your claim is worth.
-Contact our office now to talk to one of our experienced Kansas City FedEx accident attorneys.
+Contact our office now to talk to one of our experienced Kansas City FedEx and UPS delivery truck accident attorneys.
+We're here to help.